-- 4. The aim is to allow a variety of people, in a variety of settings, to refer individuals for a full assessment for CHC.
-For example, the tool could form part of the discharge pathway from hospital; a GP or nurse could use it in an individual's home; and social services workers could use it when carrying out a community care assessment.
-This list is not exhaustive, and in some cases it may be appropriate for more than one person to be involved.
-It is for each organisation to decide for itself which are the most appropriate staff to participate in the completion of a Checklist.
-However, it must be borne in mind that the intention is for the Checklist to be completed as part of the wider process of assessing or reviewing an individual's needs.
-Therefore, it is expected that all staff in roles where they are likely to be involved in assessing or reviewing needs should have completion of Checklists identified as part of their role and receive appropriate training. - 5.
+- 4. The Checklist should be completed in line with guidance set out in the 2021 Framework.
+It must be completed by at least 2 practitioners, including a representative of the LA.
+It can be completed by a variety of health and social care practitioners, who have been trained in its use.
+This could include, for example: registered nurses employed by the NHS, GPs, other clinicians or LA staff such as social workers, care managers or social care assistants. - 5.
+Care homes should contact the relevant CHC team to arrange for a Checklist to be completed for their residents.
+The intention is for the Checklist to be completed as part of the wider process of assessing or reviewing an individual's needs.
+Therefore, it is expected that all staff in roles where they are likely to be involved in assessing or reviewing needs should have completion of Checklists identified as part of their role and receive appropriate training. - 6.
+The Practitioners completing the Checklist must establish the individual, or their representatives, language of choice prior to any assessment taking place.
+All written and verbal communication must be in the individual or their representatives' choice of language as set out in Principle 7: Communicate. - 7.
 Individuals may request an assessment for CHC.
-In these circumstances, the organisation receiving the request should make the appropriate arrangements for a Checklist to be completed if this option is chosen. - 6.
-All staff who apply the Checklist will need to be familiar with the principles of the National Framework and with the DST.
+In these circumstances, the organisation receiving the request should make the appropriate arrangements for a Checklist to be completed.
+All staff who apply the Checklist will need to be familiar with the principles of the 2021 Framework and with the DST.